 In a world obsessed with AI, we must not lose sight of authentic living intelligence.

-After 200 years of industrialization, humanity is at risk of "innovating" its way out of existence, and one of the central factors in this paradoxical situation is the loss of substantive connection with true, real, authentic, genuine, natural living intelligence.
+After 200 years of industrialization, humanity is at risk of "innovating" its way out of existence, and one of the central factors in this paradoxical situation is the loss of substantive connection with true, wild, authentic, genuine, natural living intelligence.

 These two trends run in parallel: to the degree that we forget, deny, repress, or ignore genuine living intelligence, we are liable to pedestal an imposter, a simulacrum.